Zucara Therapeutics

 Code Biotherapeutics is a next-generation gene therapy company pioneering the development of targeted non-viral gene therapies to treat serious and life-threatening genetic diseases.
 Code Bio leverages its novel multivalent synthetic DNA delivery platform, 3DNA, which has been engineered to overcome many of the challenges inherent with viral-based gene therapies such as immunogenicity, size and delivery limitations, re-dosability, and manufacturing complexity.
 The company is advancing an internal pipeline focused on select rare disease programs as well as establishing partnerships to take forward programs in both rare and prevalent diseases.

-Seraxis is a biotechnology company founded in March 2013, with operations in Singapore and the United States, and a GMP lab located in Germantown, Maryland.
-The company specializes in developing innovative cell and encapsulation technologies aimed at creating a practical cell therapy for insulin-dependent diabetes.
-Their primary objective is to provide a long-term cure for diabetic patients that eliminates the need for immunosuppression, thereby improving the management of glucose levels through the production of insulin.
-Seraxis is structured to expedite the development of this therapy while maximizing value for its shareholders.
+Seraxis is a private biotechnology company established in March 2013, with operations in both Singapore and the United States.
+The company has a GMP lab located in Germantown, Maryland, where a team of scientists has developed innovative cell and encapsulation technologies.
+Seraxis is dedicated to creating a practical cell therapy aimed at treating insulin-dependent diabetes.
+Their primary objective is to provide a long-term cure for patients that does not necessitate the use of immunosuppression, thereby addressing a critical need in diabetes care.
+By focusing on the production of insulin to regulate glucose levels, Seraxis aims to enhance the quality of life for diabetic patients through its advanced therapeutic solutions.

 Protomer Technologies